SofaPirate/PqOSC/README.md

 - [OSC SLIP dans Pd @ AidE](https://t-o-f.info/aide/#/pd/osc/slip/)
 - [Pd : Relais OSC SLIP ⇄ UDP @ AidE](https://t-o-f.info/aide/#/pd/osc/relais/)
 - [Max : Relais OSC SLIP ⇄ UDP @ AidE](https://t-o-f.info/aide/#/max/osc/relais/)
+- There is also a Pure Data patch included in the `extras` directory.

 ## Examples

 If you still want to try this library here are some examples.
-You can test these examples with the Pure Data patch included in the 'extras' directory.
+You can test these examples with the Pure Data patch included in the `extras` directory.

 ### Output only